CS566-PII-Detection/PII_Data_Detect_Kaggle/README.md

  3. Preparation notebook- Creates supporting datasets for PII detection training and validation

+ 4. Data Augmentation notebook- Generate synthenic data for PII detection in student essays

- 4. EDA Notebook - Anlaysis of the competition training dataset.
+ 4. EDA notebook - Anlaysis of the competition training dataset.

 ## Overview
 The goal of this competition is to develop a model that detects personally identifiable information (PII) in student writing.
 Your efforts to automate the detection and removal of PII from educational data will lower the cost of releasing educational datasets.
 This will support learning science research and the development of educational tools.